gramaziokohler/coding_architecture_hs24/README.md

 that provides guidance during the learning process and helps you understand how much you've progressed and what are the skills and concepts that you should master in order to move forward.

+## License

+Unless explicitely mentioned, all content in this repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.